 1 – Approach with the proper snow equipment

-First of all, think that going on this dive trip will need some packing skills and knowledge on how to cover up in the mountain and/or snowy regions.
-If you are a ski addict or you live in Canada or Scandinavia, this should be very natural to you but if not, here is a list of basic equipment you need to pack to keep yourself warm before and after the dive:
+First of all, think that to go on this dive trip you will need to pack enough clothes to cover up in a snowy mountain region.
+If you are a ski addict or you live in Canada or Scandinavia, this should be obvious to you but if not, here is a list of the basic equipment you need to keep yourself warm before and after the dive:

 - 2 light underwear t-shirts, made of special thermal fabric (ideally 1 short-sleeve and 1 long-sleeve)

 - 1 fleece jumper

 - 1 pair of waterproof pants (ski type are perfect)

 - 1 pair of waterproof insulated gloves

 - 1 hat or headband to cover your ears